 The Personal Evolution

 Before I launched my website, it took me a good while to come up with a title.
-I went through several names, and it finally hit me “Evolved Man.”
+I went through several names, and it finally hit me, “Evolved Man.”
 A term I learned from dating guru and business consultant by the name of David DeAngelo.
 He refers to the meaning of an evolved man as “a man who operates on a higher level than an average guy.”
-I would like to add my own definition: an evolved man is a man who is able to expand his consciousness and continue to mentally grow throughout his life.
+I would like to add my own definition: an evolved man is a man who can expand his consciousness and continue to mentally grow throughout his life.
 This post will focus on my thoughts about how one can become a much more evolved man.

-My own personal evolution is significantly outlined in my first post, which discussed my struggles with depression and learning to accept myself.
+My own personal evolution is significantly outlined in my very first blog post, which discussed my struggles with depression and learning to accept myself.
 I believe the idea of the evolved man extends far beyond my own personal journey.
-It is a concept that can redefine what it means to be a man in the 21st century.
-A modern twist on the ‘Renaissance Man’ idea.
+It is a concept that can redefine what it means to be a man in the 21st century—a modern twist on the ‘Renaissance Man’ idea.
 We now call it the Evolved Man.
 The word evolution is all about progression.
 The good thing is we all have a chance to make continued progress every day we’re graced with another day on this earth.

 Thus, I am still evolving, and I hope to illuminate this concept to any man out there that happens to stumble upon my words in cyberspace.
 I will outline six tips and ways to make oneself a much more evolved man.